alissatroiano/MS-1/README.md

 1. Opened project in GitHub Desktop and VSCode.
 1. Created index.html.
 1. Built project website.
-1. Commited and pushed all changes to Github.
+1. Committed and pushed all changes to Github.
 1. Once project was completed, visited "repository settings" on GitHub.com.
 1. Scrolled down to the GitHub Pages section and clicked, "source".
 1. Fired up a browser and went [here](https://alissatroiano.github.io/MS-1/) to ensure deployment was successful.